-Otherwise comprehensive plans often have gaps in insurance and health care, so Green recommends checking to see that clients have sufficient property and casualty insurance.
+Otherwise comprehensive plans often have gaps in insurance and health care, so Green recommends checking to see that clients have sufficient insurance coverage, from property and casualty insurance to health insurance to life insurance.
 Affluent and high-net-worth clients may need umbrella policies that provide them extra liability protection beyond what’s available in their home or auto insurance policies.

 One in four of today’s 20-year-olds will become disabled at some point before they retire, according to the Council for Disability Awareness.
 People who are working, especially those with net assets under $5 million, may want to consider disability insurance to help protect their income in case illness, injury, or something else prevents them from working.

 A key part of the planning process involves communicating the plan to others who may be affected by it.
 By providing more financial clarity early on, everybody involved should understand both your wishes and their responsibilities.
 This candor can pave the way for less family uncertainty and discord in the future.
 Not everyone may be comfortable with sharing every detail of the estate plan, but communicating information can be done effectively without disclosing exactly how much you plan to leave to your children and other beneficiaries.

 “One thing I have learned is that setting expectations with your family is critical, especially when your plan treats family members differently,” says Green.
 Many parents are concerned about how their children will get along after they are gone, so family dynamics can be important to address as you plan.